Jan-Sulavik/ORBA/README.md

 ---

+## DiGroup
-## DiGroup: grouping of distances from the full distance matrix ('DiMat') based on plot group=factor affiliation of study plots
+grouping of distances from the full distance matrix ('DiMat') based on plot group=factor affiliation of study plots

 ### Description:
 Function 'DiGroup' partitions output distance matrix from 'DiMat', returning a list of plot group=factor-wise matrices of distances of study plots to their plot group=factor centroid.